duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 <!--Requires: You have created a Github account and configured public keys,
 both for the laptop and for the Duckiebot.
 The procedure is documented in [](+software_reference#github-access).-->

+## Option 0 - With a joystick

+Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi of your duckiebot and you should be able to use it right away

 ## Option 1 - With the Duckietown Shell {#make-it-move_shell status=ready}

-Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi of your duckiebot and run:

-    $ dts duckiebot demo --demo_name joystick --duckiebot_name ![DUCKIEBOT_NAME] --image duckietown/dt-core:daffy

-and you should be able to move it with the joystick.

-If you would like to move your robot using your laptop, first also run the line above - it will start the joystick node on the duckiebot that will listen to commands from the joystick emulator.
-To start the emulator, you can then run
+If you would like to move your robot using your laptop, you can run:

     $ dts duckiebot keyboard_control ![DUCKIEBOT_NAME] --base_image duckietown/dt-core:daffy